lsst-sqre/safir/docs/set-up-from-template.rst

 8. Try the local test commands
 ==============================

-The roundtable_fastapi_bot_ template is set up to help you successfully test and maintain your bot.
+The fastapi_safir_app_ template is set up to help you successfully test and maintain your bot.
 There are two ways for you to run tests.

 First, you can run pytest_ directly from your local development environment: